 The Department of Psychology at Georgia Southern University consists of 17 full-time faculty members, 800 undergraduate majors, and 40 graduate students.
-The Department houses laboratories and equipment for research in the areas of sensation and perception, cognition, physiological psychology, developmental psychology, social psychology, psychology of religion, and clinical psychology.
+The Department houses laboratories and equipment for research in the areas of clinical psychology, cognitive psychology, developmental psychology, personality psychology, physiological psychology, social psychology, and psychology of religion.
 The Department also houses a Psychology Clinic that provides low-cost mental health care to the community.
 The clinical Psy.D. program is accredited by the Commission on Accreditation of the American Psychological Association and is listed in the National Register of Health Service Providers in Psychology.
 The Regents Center for Learning Disorders (RCLD), which provides psychological testing services to students in the region, is part of the Department, as is the Rural Health Research Institute.